 All facilities constructed using ATP funds cannot revert to non-ATP use for a minimum of 20 years or its actual useful life as documented in the project application, whichever is less, without approval of the Commission.
-The exception to this is ATP funded quickbuild projects.

 35. Project Inactivity